-According to a recent study by the Ruhr-Universität Bochum and the University of Michigan, most cookie banners on European websites do not comply with data protection regulations.
-In addition, the results of the study show which cookie notices website visitors are more likely to reject and which they are more likely to accept.
+According to a recent study by the Ruhr University Bochum and the University of Michigan, most cookie banners on European websites are not privacy-compliant.
+In addition, the results of the study show which cookie notices website visitors tend to reject and which they tend to accept.

 Disclaimer: This blog post is not legal advice.
 Within the scope of our work as WordPress hosters we have dealt very intensively with the data protection regulations applicable in the EU.
 But we are neither lawyers nor data protection experts.
 We assume no liability for the completeness, topicality and correctness of the contents provided by us.

-There is still a lack of clarity regarding cookies
+There is still a lack of clarity on cookies

 Since 25 May 2018, the European data protection basic regulation (GDPR) has been effective in all member states of the European Union.
 This means that high fines can be imposed if the requirements are not met.
 The aim of the GDPR is to protect personal data equally in all EU member states and to strengthen the rights of Internet users by standardising data protection.

-Which things you have to consider when implementing a cookie opt-in has been explained to us by attorney Mario Steinberg in his guest article "Cookie Banner - But right!" betrayed.
+Which things you have to consider when implementing a cookie opt-in, lawyer Mario Steinberg told us in his guest article "Cookie Banner - But correctly!" revealed.

-The so-called ePrivacy Regulation is intended to further clarify and complement the GDPR existing provisions in this respect.
-As many questions and discussion points of the regulation currently still need to be clarified, website operators will probably not be confronted with it until 2020.
-This does not mean, however, that you should not prepare yourself for this now!
+The so-called ePrivacy Regulation is intended to further specify and supplement GDPR in this respect.
+As there are currently still many questions and discussion points regarding the content of the regulation that need to be clarified, website operators will probably not be confronted with it until 2020.
+However, this does not mean that you should not prepare for it now!

-In addition, a ruling of the European Court of Justice (ECJ) of 29 July 2019 Cookie-Opt-ins for the dunnable duty has explained.
-However, this information does not seem to have reached all website operators by a long way.
-At least that is what a study suggests, which I would like to present to you in the following.
+In addition, a ruling by the European Court of Justice (ECJ) on July 29, 2019. declared cookie opt-ins to be a duty that can be has declared.
+However, this information seems to be far from having reached all website operators.
+This is at least indicated by a study that I would like to present to you in the following.

-Researchers from the Ruhr-Universität Bochum and the University of Michigan have analysed 1,000 cookie hints to find out what the implementation of cookie banners currently looks like in the EU.
-In their study, they examined, among other things, the placement of the banners, the number of choices and whether users were urged to consent ("nudging").
+Researchers from the Ruhr-Universität Bochum and the University of Michigan analysed 1,000 cookie notices to find out how cookie banners are currently implemented in the EU.
+As part of their study, they examined the placement of the banners, the number of choices and whether users were pressured into consent ("nudging").

-In addition, over a period of 4 months, with more than 80,000 unique visits to a German shop website, we investigated how users interact with different variations of cookie cues.
+In addition, over a period of 4 months, more than 80,000 unique visits to a German shop website were investigated to see how users interact with different variations of cookie notices.

-The goal of the study is to find out how to design a cookie banner that motivates users to interact with it in a meaningful way rather than clicking away or leaving the site hint.
+The goal of the study is to figure out how to design a cookie banner that motivates users to interact with it in a meaningful way, rather than clicking away from the notice or leaving site .

-One finding of the study is likely to cause worry lines on the foreheads of many site operators and marketing managers.
-This is because the consent rate for tracking was lowest for legally compliant cookie banners.
+One finding of the study is likely to raise the eyebrows of many website operators and marketers.
+Because: The consent rate for tracking was lowest with legally compliant cookie banners.

 Specifically, the study examines the following research questions:

-- Does the position of the cookie banner influence whether a visitor agrees or not?
+- Does the position of the cookie banner affect whether a visitor consents or not?

 - Does the number of choices or pre-filled checkboxes ("nudging") influence user interaction?

-The study found that 58 percent of cookie banners are placed at the bottom of the screen and 93 percent of banners do not block interaction with the site.
-In addition, the position has an influence on the interaction: cookie banners in the lower, left part of the screen receive the most attention.
+The study found that 58 percent of cookie banners are placed at the bottom of the screen and 93 percent of banners do not block interaction with the website.
+In addition, the position has an influence on the interaction: Cookie banners in the lower, left part of the screen receive the most attention.

-86 percent of cookie banners do not offer any choice at all, but only inform users that cookies are being used.
-In addition, the majority of banners (57%) try to persuade users to agree ("nudging").
-This is done, for example, by visually highlighting the OK button, which confirms all pre-filled cookies, and greying out the advanced options.
+86% of cookie banners do not offer any choice at all, but only inform users that cookies are used.
+In addition, the majority of banners (57%) try to persuade users to consent ("nudging").
+This is done, for example, by visually highlighting the OK button, which confirms all pre-filled cookies, as well as by greying out the further options.

-What is the influence of selection on interaction?
-With more complex selection options (e.g. different categories of cookies that must be actively selected), most website visitors will not accept the cookies.
-However, if the checkboxes have already been filled in and the design emphasises consent, many users adopt the (data protection-unfriendly) default settings.
-A high level of interaction takes place with binary choices (one button to accept and one button to reject all cookies).
+What is the impact of choice on interaction?
+For more complex choices (e.g., different categories of cookies that must be actively selected), most website visitors do not accept the cookies.
+However, if the checkboxes are already filled in and the design highlights consent, many users will adopt the default (privacy-unfriendly) settings.
+High interaction occurs with binary choices (one button to accept and one button to reject all cookies).

-The researchers also found that the term "cookies" in the banner reduces acceptance.
+In addition, the researchers found that the term "cookies" in the banner reduced acceptance.
 This suggests that users associate something negative or untrustworthy with the word "cookies".
-Thus, an alternative heading for the cookie banner could be "Use of personal data" or "Privacy settings".
+Thus, an alternative headline for the cookie banner could be "Use of personal data" or "Privacy settings".

-According to one Facebook posts by lawyer Dr. Thomas Schwenke, however, has not yet been decided by the court whether the checkboxes of the individual cookie categories may be pre-filled or not.
-Until this question is settled in court, most webmasters will probably opt for the pre-filled version.
+According to a Facebook post by lawyer Dr. Thomas Schwenke, however, it has not yet been decided by the courts whether the checkboxes of the individual cookie categories may be pre-filled or not.
+Until this question is clarified by the courts, most webmasters will probably opt for the pre-filled variant.

-In summary, the study shows that the placement, the type of opt-in procedure and the design of the banner have a significant impact on the interaction of website visitors.
+In summary, the study shows that the placement, the type of opt-in procedure as well as the design of the banner significantly influence the interaction of the website visitors.
 The differences in user interaction with the banner were between 5 and 55 percent.

-What do you think about the results of the study?
-Do you already have a waterproof cookie indicator in use or are you waiting for the ePrivacy Regulation ?
-I appreciate your comment!
+What do you say to the results of the study?
+Do you already have a watertight cookie notice in place or are you waiting for the ePrivacy Regulation ?
+I'm looking forward to your comment!

-Source: The results of the study will be published shortly in a paper entitled "(Un)informed Consent: Studying GDPR Consent Notices in the Field", which is available in a preliminary version.
+Source: The study results will be published in a paper entitled "(Un)informed Consent: Studying GDPR Consent Notices in the Field", which is available to us in the preliminary version.
 The authors of the paper are Christine Utz, Martin Degeling, Sascha Fahl, Florian Schaub, and Thorsten Holz.
-The graphics used originate from a Twitter thread by Martin Degeling.
+The graphics used are from a Twitter thread by Martin Degeling.